swiftlang/swift/README.md

 testing from time to time is also a good idea.

     ninja swift-stdlib
-    ninja benchmarks

-This command will rebuild the stdlib, and is great for developers interested in working on the standard library.
-The `benchmarks` target can also help measure the impact of your change.
+This command will rebuild the stdlib and skip the `benchmarks` target.
+This is great for developers interested in working on the standard library.

-It is still always a good idea to do a full build after using `update-checkout`.
+It is always a good idea to do a full build after using `update-checkout`.

 #### Using Xcode